pwhelan6301/Polestar/README.md

 ## Authoring prompts

 1. Navigate to **Manage Prompts** (link in the top bar).
-2. Choose the target document type + sector filter to load existing sections, then (optionally) pick a client/use case to focus on a branch of that template.
+2. **Step 1 – Document type:** select the doc type you want to curate.
+Until you choose one, the downstream controls stay disabled.
+3. **Step 2 – Sector:** once the doc type is chosen, pick the sector to manage.
+This unlocks the template scope controls.
+4. **Step 3 – Template scope:** pick whether you’re working on the sector template (“base”) or a client/use case branch.
+Use **Copy to new template** in the section list to duplicate a sector section into a named client branch.
-3. Add or edit a section to set the system prompt, user prompt, and metadata.
-Use **Copy to new template** to duplicate the sector default for a specific client/use case – the new branch inherits all subsections and can be customised without touching the original.
+5. Add or edit sections to tweak the system prompt, user prompt, and metadata for the currently selected branch.
+All saves go straight into Cosmos DB, so the drafting form immediately reflects the updates.
-4. Add subsections under a section, defining the title, task description, and style.
+6. Add subsections under a section, defining the title, task description, and style.
 These show up as selectable checkboxes in the drafting UI so requesters can include/exclude specific content.
-5. Deleted sections immediately remove the associated subsections, and the drafting UI clears cached prompts.
+7. Deleted sections immediately remove the associated subsections, and the drafting UI clears cached prompts.

 ## Deployment notes